 Hundreds of different bacteria species thrive in the moist, dark environment of our mouths.
 Most of these are harmless to us and even help with digestion.
-But sometimes an overgrowth of bacteria, immune deficiency diseases, or other pre-existing health conditions can cause tongue discoloration or other mouth symptoms.
-If you’ve noticed your tongue doesn’t appear smooth, and pink like it should, these 4 white tongue causes might be to blame.
+But sometimes, an overgrowth of bacteria, immune deficiency diseases, or other pre-existing health conditions can cause tongue discoloration or other mouth symptoms.
+If you’ve noticed your tongue doesn’t appear smooth and pink as it should, these four white tongue causes might be to blame.
 Durham, NC dentist Dr. Brent Blaylock can help you uncover the cause of your white tongue and help achieve a healthy mouth.

 Causes of White Tongue Discoloration

 You may already be familiar with the “mouth-body link,” which is the close relationship between your oral health and your overall health- how one can cause or reflect the other.
 For example: oral health problems can cause health problems like heart disease, but the link goes both ways, as systemic illnesses, like immunodeficiencies, can often appear in the mouth, such as lesions associated with HIV.

 Here are just four possible causes of white tongue and what to do about it:

 Oral thrush is a common condition that can cause a white or yellow film to form on the tongue and even make eating and drinking uncomfortable.
 Thrush is caused by an overgrowth of yeast in the mouth, which can be a result of poor oral hygiene, a weakened immune system, or even a side effect of antibiotics.

 Treatment for oral thrush involves antifungal medication, adding an effective mouthwash to your routine, and also excellent oral hygiene.
 Some oral thrush resolves on its own with proper oral care.
 Your doctor may also recommend adding probiotics to your diet if you experience oral thrush as a result of antibiotics.